LassoSoft/LassoGuide/lasso_guide_source/operations/ldap.rst

       -  ``ldap_scope_onelevel`` - Search the object's immediate children.
       -  ``ldap_scope_subtree`` - Search the object and all its descendants.

-   Filter
+   :param filter:
       The filter to apply to the search.
 Optional.

-   Attributes
+   :param attributes:
       An array of strings specifying the attribute types to return in the search results.
 Optional.

-      "*" (asterisk) may be specified in the array to indicate that all attributes are to be returned.
+      -  "*" (asterisk) may be specified in the array to indicate that all attributes are to be returned.

-      "+" (plus sign) may be specified in the array to indicate that all operational attributes should be returned.
+      -  "+" (plus sign) may be specified in the array to indicate that all operational attributes should be returned.

-      "1.1" may be specified in the array to indicate that no attributes should be returned.
+      -  "1.1" may be specified in the array to indicate that no attributes should be returned.

-   Attribute-Only
+   :param attribute-only:
       A boolean indicating that only attributes and no values should be returned.
 Defaults to "False".
 Optional.